-The term 'Egalitarianism' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Egalitarianism' is included in the Economics edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Egalitarianism refers to a philosophy that believes in some type of equality.
 The main idea behind it is that all individuals should be regarded and dealt with as equals, at least pertaining to political, religious, social, economic, or cultural equality.
 The tenets of egalitarianism hold that every human being has an equal moral value or basic worth.

 It can be used as a political philosophy that claims that everyone ought to be treated as an equal, provided with the identical economic, political, civil, and social rights.
 It could alternatively be a social philosophy that pushes for the decentralizing of power and the breaking down of economic barriers between different people.
 Some individuals believe that this egalitarianism is the natural form of society.

 Egalitarianism deals with the studies pertaining to social inequality.
 Unequal societies lead to many of the world’s great social problems.
 Among these are infant mortality, homicide, teenage pregnancy, obesity, incarceration rates, and depression.
 A comprehensive type of study that was performed on the major economies of the world showed that a strong connection exists between all of these challenges in society and issues of social inequality.